 A recent study performed on older females showed just that.
-And what is this exciting new supplement?
+What is this exciting new supplement?
 Would you believe me if I told you it was fish oil?
 You can check out the December 2015 study here.
-While fish oil has been study extensively for factors relating to heart health in populations dealing with cardio vascular disease, it is only more recently that researchers have begun to test the effects of fish oil on healthy populations.Should you add this one supplement that boosts metabolism to your daily regiment? #health #nutrition Click To Tweet
+While fish oil has been studied extensively in relation to heart health in populations dealing with cardiovascular disease, it is only more recently that researchers have begun to test the effects of fish oil on healthy populations.Should you add this one supplement that boosts metabolism to your daily regiment? #health #nutrition Click To Tweet

 What Makes Fish Oil so Special?

 Fish oil is a rich source of Omega 3 Fatty Acids, particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) our bodies only make limited amounts of EPA and DHA from another fatty acid called alpha-linolenic acid.
 This means that we must obtain the rest of our EPA and DHA needs from food.
 Omega 3 Fatty Acids are typically obtained from fatty fish such as salmon, tuna, and sardines.
 There are also plant-based options such as hemp seeds, flaxseeds, and walnuts.
 The American Heart Association recommends adults consume 500mg of EPA and DHA per day, which is the equivalent of about 8 oz of fish a week.
 In reality, the average intake is closer to 135mg per day.
 If you are not consuming Omega 3 Fatty Acid rich foods on a regular basis you may find supplementation beneficial.

 Looking for more simple diet tricks to fix your metabolism?
 Check out my post on Carb Cycling 101

 The Study Design